 When a new owner takes control of a subsidiary company in a holding company structure, the business of that operating company is assumed by the holding company.

-This means that you may easily shift all of your current enterprises in the operating company from one generation to the next and keep running as usual because they can be integrated without having to restart them separately.
+This means that you may quickly shift all your current enterprises in the operating company from one generation to the next and keep running as usual because they can be integrated without having to restart them separately.

 4. Taxation Is Different

 Every company aims to decrease costs as much as possible, and tax is no exception.
-All of the operating firms run as separate companies with their tax obligations from one another within the business structure.
+All operating firms run as separate companies with separate tax obligations from one another within the business structure.

 This lowers your overall tax burden, making it more cost-effective in the long run.